panmari/panmari.github.io/_posts/2020-10-09-probabilistic-filter-golang.md

 1. returns `false` if and only if the key is missing
 2. returns `true` if the key is available with high likelihood

+After evaluating the existing implementations on Github, I created a new optimized one at [panmari/cuckoofilter](http://github.com/panmari/cuckoofilter).

 ## Background